-You do not need to be an expert to submit records about sealife found on the beach.
-Common species are under recorded, but vital indicators to the state of our shores.
+You can help us to learn more about the Highland seashore by carrying out a survey - and you don't need to be an expert - common species are under recorded, but are vital indicators of the state of our coast.
 To enter a record you need to know when and where you identified your find, but any other information you can add will be useful.

 You can find out more about recording and submitting records here.